 Step 2: Pick files you want to transfer

 This step wants you to first connect your iPad and Android device to the computer system with Android as a destination source.
 Then, select any of the files shown on the window to transfer to Android.

 Step 3: Transfer

-Simply click Start Transfer and wait for data to get moved.
+Simply click the Start button and wait for data to be transferred.
 After the data get successfully transferred, you will get a notification to remove both the devices.